-The board packet for the November 25, 2014, meeting of the NSJFPD Board of Directors is now available for download at the left of this page.
+The board packet for the December 17, 2014, special meeting of the NSJFPD Board of Directors, consisting only of the agenda for the meeting, is now available for download at the left of this page.

 Do you recycle printer cartridges?

 Probably not, and they end up in the trash like ours used to.
 But no more!
 If you will drop off used cartridges (any brand or size) at Station 3 on Tyler Foote, the department will recycle them for you, and will receive three bucks each in the process!
 So make a painless contribution to your firefighters!
 Every little bit adds up and really helps!

 Note: Many of the documents available on this site, including the budget and the District map, are in PDF format.
 If Acrobat Reader is not installed on your computer, you can download it free by clicking here.